Home

 Moral of the story?
 If your wife is afraid of mice in your RV, and you camp where they live, you best drive!

-If you enjoyed this story of my 'Back trail', and would like to read more, I've included it and 19 more in a book: Horses, Critters and Other Tales of a Cowboy's Life available in my 'Bookstore'... just click on the Title!
+If you enjoyed this story of my 'Back trail', and would like to read more, I've included it and many more in an ebook: Horses, Critters and Other Tales of a Cowboy's Life available in my 'Bookstore'... just click on the link!

 Return from Heidi and the Hitchhiking Mouse to Goin' RV Boondocking